mekane/frog-juice/README.md

 A client basically just needs to load the main module and call newGame, then provide prompts for the player according to the game state and available actions.

+## Clients

+### Command Line

+The command line client is a text-only implementation that displays game state and prompts for player actions using plain text.
+Run it with `node client/cli/main.js`

 ## Unit Tests

 Make sure to `npm install` and then run `npm test` in the root directory.
 The